WeblateOrg/weblate/docs/admin/management.rst

 You can also specify file format to use (see :ref:`formats`) by the ``--file-format`` parameter.
 The default is autodetection.

+You can specify language filtering (see :ref:`component`) by the ``--language-filter`` parameter.
+It has to be valid regullar expression.

 In case you need to specify version control system to use, you can do this using ``--vcs`` parameter.
 The default version control is Git.